Professional, Inclusive, Engaged, Researched-Informed page

-Professional, Inclusive, Engaged, and Research Informed Teaching at UO
+Professional, Inclusive, Engaged, and Research-Informed Teaching

-What is Teaching Excellence?
+What is Teaching Excellence at UO?

 The University of Oregon is committed to exceptional teaching, discovery, and service.
 Achieving excellence in teaching means first defining it to reflect the best of what we know about how people learn and the rich practices that characterize the work of UO’s distinguished faculty.
-TEP and the Provost’s Teaching Academy offer “inclusive, engaged, and research-informed” as broad principles characterizing teaching excellence.
-These principles are reflected in the selection criteria for UO’s distinguished teaching awards and Williams fellowships.

-This page defines those principles and offers substantive examples of how they inform course design and daily practice.
+This page defines those principles and offers examples of how they inform course design and daily practice.
 It is meant to be a living document—revised by disciplines to reflect their contexts.
 While no instructor should feel that adopting every practice on this list is required (or even encouraged), TEP hopes that every instructor might find this a valuable prompt for reflection and teaching development, and that every academic unit might find this a useful resource in the development of clear, distinctive unit-level criteria for evaluation.

 Professional Teaching